Vietoris type theorem related to positivity of trigonometric polynomials: Preliminaries

 \begin{lemma}[Abel's Summation formula] If $\{b_k\}_{k=0}^{\infty}$ and $\{c_k\}_{k=0}^{\infty}$ be two sequences of real numbers, then

 where $\Delta b_k=b_k-b_{k+1}$. \end{lemma}

 The rest of the manuscript is organized as follows.
-In Section \ref{sec:positivity-2}, for a new sequence $\{q_k\}$ the positivity of trigonometric sine and cosine sums are obtained which extend inequalities given in \cite{acharya-thesis-1997} and \cite{saiful-swami-2011-CAMWA}.
+In Section \ref{sec:positivity-3}, a generalization of Vietoris' inequalities is obtained.
+In Section \ref{sec:positivity-2}, for a new sequence $\{r_k\}$ the positivity of trigonometric sine and cosine sums are obtained which extend inequalities given in \cite{acharya-thesis-1997} and \cite{saiful-swami-2011-CAMWA}.
 The new sequence is related to generalized polylogarithm.
-In Section \ref{sec:positivity-3}, a generalization of Vietoris' inequalities is obtained.
-The application of these new inequalities in finding the location of zeros of trigonometric polynomials is discussed in Section \ref{sec:positivity-4}.
+The application of new inequalities obtained in \ref{sec:positivity-3} in finding the location of zeros of trigonometric polynomials is discussed in Section \ref{sec:positivity-4}.
 Further new inequalities involving orthogonal polynomials on the unit circle are also provided in Section \ref{sec:positivity-4}.